brainlet-ali/laravel-convert-timezone/README.md

 ## Security Vulnerabilities

-If you found any security vulnerabilities please contact me at: ali@brainlet.co
+If you found any security vulnerabilities please contact me at: brainlet.ali@gmail.com

 ## License